input-output-hk/iohk-ops/doc/IOHK GPG Authority Usage Guidelines.md

     1. To the keyservers: `GNUPGHOME=<MASTER-DIR> gpg --send-key <MASTER-FINGERPRINT>`
     1. Extract the revoked key and send to partners: `GNUPGHOME=<MASTER-DIR> gpg --armor --export <MASTER-FINGERPRINT> --output master-public-revoked.asc`

+**NOTE**: an important consequence of the above is that in the event of master key loss, it becomes impossible to revoke it.
+This is one of the chief motivators for using two replicated USB sticks for master key storage.

 ## Workflow: artifact signing party

 The **_artifact signing party_** deals with signing and signature publishing: